stackforge/fuel-docs/plugindocs/fuel-plugin-sdk-guide/additional-information.rst

 Additional information
 ======================

+If you have any questions about Fuel plugins, feel free to use the openstack-dev mailing list (use [fuel][plugins] prefix).
+For instructions on mailing list usage, see `openstack-dev <http://lists.openstack.org/cgi-bin/mailman/listinfo/openstack-dev>`_ mailing list instructions.

 To file a defect for this document, do the following:

 #.
 Go to the `Fuel Launchpad project <https://launchpad.net/fuel>`_.